jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 [^1]: I expect this to be treated as an average.
 If I happen to only work 30 hours one week I don't expect to get any complaints about it.
 I will ensure that on a yearly basis my average number of hours worked per week is equal to or exceeds 32 hours.
 [^2]: Some companies offer "unlimited vacation time".
 This is a red flag to me, as it usually means employees are pressured to take as little vacation as possible.
 If unlimited vacation time is your policy then your contract better specify a lower limit of 30
 [^3]: One company I worked at had serious trust issues with its employees.
 Leave after the manager thinks you've done exactly 8 hours of work (when in fact it's closer to 9)?
 You must be slacking.
 Call in sick a little more often than average?
-Get an inspector at your door *within an hour* every time you call in sick.
+Get an inspector at your door *within an hour* every time you call in sick from now on.
 If this is you, then fuck you and fuck your company.

 <br />
 <br />